elastic/connectors/CONTRIBUTE.rst

             raise NotImplementedError

+Take a look at the `Mongo connector.<connectors/sources/mongo.py>`_ for inspiration.
+It's pretty straightforward and has that nice little extra feature some other connectors can't implement easily: the `Changes <https://www.mongodb.com/docs/manual/changeStreams/>`_ stream API allows it to detect when something has changed in the Mongo collection.
+After a first sync, and as long as the connector runs, it will skip any sync if nothing changed.

+Each connector will have their own specific behaviors and implementations.
+When a connector is loaded, it stays in memory so you can come up with any strategy you want to make it more efficient.
+You just need to be careful not to blow memory.

 Async vs Sync
 :::::::::::::

 The CLI uses `asyncio` and makes the assumption that all the code that has been called should not block the event loop.
-In order to achieve this asynchronicity source classes should use async libs for their backend.
+This makes syncs extremely fast with no memory overhead.
+In order to achieve this asynchronicity, source classes should use async libs for their backend.

 When not possible, the class should use `run_in_executor <https://docs.python.org/3/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools>`_ and run the blocking code in another thread or process.

+When you send work in the background, you will have two options:

-Assuming the work is I/O-bound, the class should use threads.
-If there's some heavy CPU-bound computation (encryption work, etc), processes should be used to avoid `GIL contention <https://realpython.com/python-gil/>`_
+- if the work is I/O-bound, the class should use threads
+- if there's some heavy CPU-bound computation (encryption work, etc), processes should be used to avoid `GIL contention <https://realpython.com/python-gil/>`_

+When building async I/O-bound connectors, make sure that you provide a way to recycle connections and that you can throttle calls to the backends.
+This is very important to avoid file descriptors exhaustion and hammering the backend service.

 Contribution Checklist